TariqAHassan/alsek/docs/guided_tour.md

 from typing import Any

 from alsek import Message
-from alsek.task import Task, task
+from alsek.core.task import Task, task

 class CustomTask1(Task):
     def do_callback(self, message: Message, result: Any) -> bool: